ecoshub/asme8/README.md

-# E8 Computer Emulator & Assembler
+# E8 Computer Assembler, Linker and Emulator
-E8 is a personal custom design computer. this repo contains its assembler and emulator.
+E8 is a personal custom design computer. this repo contains an assembler, a linker and an emulator for e8 computer

 ![home](ss.png)